hemantaph/gwsnr/docs/innerproduct.md

 ### Network Optimal SNR

-The network optimal SNR combines the individual detector optimal SNRs to provide a single measure of detectability across the entire detector network.
+The network optimal SNR, $\rho_{\rm opt, net}$, combines the individual detector optimal SNRs to provide a single measure of detectability across the entire detector network.
 For a network of $n$ detectors, the network SNR is calculated as:

 $$
 \begin{align}